dewikinasih/Data-Visualization/README.md

 - The important information of the dataset includes in the dashboard such as the growth of confirmed case, the infected country, etc

 [**Dashboard 4**](https://public.tableau.com/views/MonkeypoxCasesReport/MonkeypoxCasesReport?:language=en-US&:display_count=n&:origin=viz_share_link)

+# COVID-19 Vaccination
+The data has been taken from [Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations) especially 'vaccinations.csv' and 'locations.csv' file.
+Of course i cleaned the data before visualizing, i have selected the data from March till Seprtmber this year to reflect the world's vaccination progress in the last 7 months ago.

+The dashboard give us some interesting insights such as :
+-